ReDepth Anything: Test-Time Depth Refinement via Self-Supervised Re-lighting

 where $\mathbf{\hat{D}}_\text{disp} = f(\mathbf{W}; \theta)$ and $\mathbf{\hat{I}}$ is a function of $\mathbf{\hat{D}}_\text{disp}$.

-\paragraph{Depth Map Ensembling.} The stochastic nature of the SDS loss, primarily due to the random sampling of noise $\epsilon$ and timestep $t$, can lead to high variance in the optimization results.
+\parag{Depth Map Ensembling.} The stochastic nature of the SDS loss, primarily due to random sampling of noise $\epsilon$ and timestep $t$, can lead to high variance in the optimization results.
 Consequently, disparity predictions can vary noticeably across different runs.

-To stabilize the final prediction, inspired by the ensembling in Marigold~\cite{ke2024repurposing}, we perform the optimization $N$ times with a different random seed.
-We then aggregate the resulting disparity maps by a simple mean operation.
+To stabilize the final prediction, inspired by the ensembling in Marigold~\cite{ke2024repurposing}, we perform the optimization $N$ times with different random seeds.
+We then aggregate the resulting disparity maps using a simple mean operation.
 The final disparity map $\mD_{\text{disp}}$ is obtained as

 where $(\mathbf{W}_i^*, \theta_i^*)$ are the optimized embeddings and decoder weights from the $i$-th run.